-- The mortality rates for pneumonia and influenza have all been decreasing over the 1999-2008 period.
-ENC is decreasing less (18% over the 10-year period) and therefore diverging from RNC and NC. - The age-adjusted mortality rates for all NC regions are decreasing at very similar rates (decreasing approximately 3.1% annually), all declining at a rate slightly greater than the US (2.5% decrease annually). - The age-adjusted mortality rates for both genders of both races appear to be decreasing with Non-White males and White males remaining

-- the highest.
-Non-White females have seen the greatest decrease, 39% from 1999-2008. - White mortality rates remain higher and diverging from non-Whites rates.
-Non-white rates were 10% less than White rates in 2008. - The decreasing 10-year trend in racial disparity is not reliable.
+- The mortality rates for pneumonia and influenza have all been decreasing over the 1999-2009 period.
+ENC is decreasing less (20% over the 10-year period) and therefore diverging from RNC and NC. - The age-adjusted mortality rates for all NC regions are decreasing at very similar rates (decreasing approximately 3.2% annually), and all declining at a rate slightly greater than the US (2.9% decrease annually). - The age-adjusted mortality rates for both genders of both races appear to be decreasing with Non-White males and White males remaining the highest.
+White females have seen the greatest decrease, 36% from 1999-2009. - Non-White rates were 3% less than White rates in 209.
+The trend lines suggest a convergence in the future. - The 10-year trend in racial disparity is not reliable.